Chorea and athetosis are usually symptoms of another disorder, although chorea may develop on its own in older adults or in pregnant women.

 When chorea and athetosis occur together, the movements are writhing, dancelike, and slower than in chorea but faster than in athetosis.

 The diagnosis of chorea, athetosis, or hemiballismus is based on symptoms and observation by a doctor.
-The doctor also asks which drugs a person is taking to check for drugs that may be causing the symptoms.
+The doctor also asks which medications and other substances a person is taking to check for medications and other substances that may be causing the symptoms.

 Tests may be done to identify the cause.
 These tests may include

 Chorea in people who have hyperthyroidism or hyperglycemia usually lessens when that disorder is treated.
 Sydenham chorea and chorea caused by a stroke often gradually subside without treatment.
-If chorea is caused by a drug, stopping the drug may help, but the chorea does not always disappear.
+If chorea is caused by a medication or other substance, stopping it may help, but the chorea does not always disappear.

 If pregnant women have severe chorea, they may be treated with barbiturates during the pregnancy.
-However, after delivery, chorea lessens and eventually disappears on its own.
+However, after delivery, chorea lessens and usually disappears on its own.

 If people have chorea and athetosis, treatments that help relieve the chorea tend to also help relieve athetosis.

-Drugs that block dopamine’s action may help control the abnormal movements.
-These drugs include antipsychotic drugs, such as fluphenazine, haloperidol, and risperidone.
-Drugs that reduce the amount of dopamine released, such as reserpine, deutetrabenazine, and tetrabenazine, may also help.
+Medications that block dopamine’s action may help control the abnormal movements.
+These medications include antipsychotic medications Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more , such as fluphenazine, haloperidol, and risperidone.
+Medications that reduce the amount of dopamine released, such as reserpine, deutetrabenazine, and tetrabenazine, may also help.
 However, improvement may be limited.

 Hemiballismus usually goes away on its own after several days, but it sometimes lasts for 6 to 8 weeks.
-Antipsychotic drugs may help suppress hemiballismus.
-If drugs are ineffective, deep brain stimulation may be used.
+If severe, it is treated with antipsychotics.
+Antipsychotics may help suppress hemiballismus.
+If medications are ineffective, deep brain stimulation may be used.
 For this procedure, tiny electrodes are surgically implanted in the basal ganglia.
 The electrodes send small amounts of electricity to the specific area of the basal ganglia thought to be responsible for hemiballismus and can thus help lessen symptoms.